Find the Perfect Electric Van for Your Fleet

 • Power: Up to 200 kW (270 hp)

-• Payload: up to 1,500 kg
+• Payload: Up to 1,500 kg

 Opel Vivaro-e

-• Range: The Vivaro-e can choose between a 50 kWh battery for up to 238 km range or a 75 kWh battery for up to 328 km range.
+• Range: 50 kWh battery for up to 238 km, or 75 kWh battery for up to 328 km.

 • Power: 100 kW (136 hp), top speed 130 km/h

-• Payload: up to 1,400 kg
+• Payload: Up to 1,400 kg

 Peugeot e-Expert